-Was there was a heavy rainstorm that resulted in standing water on your property and now you are looking for some creative drainage options?
-Spring rains bring a flood (see what I did there) of calls into the office seeking help to mitigate standing water.
+Was there a heavy rainstorm that resulted in standing water on your property and now you are looking for some creative drainage options?
+Spring rain brings a flood (see what I did there) of calls into the office seeking help to mitigate standing water.

 1. Rain Barrels

 More than likely, this isn’t going to solve the issue, but it will harvest 50+ gallons of water from the property to be reallocated to your vegetable garden or annual planters.

-2. Bury your Downspouts
+2. Bury Your Downspouts

-This option also allows us to control the roof runoff and redirect it to a point within the property where it can continue along a predetermined path towards a retention pond, city sewer, rain garden or dry well.
+This option also allows us to control the roof runoff and redirect it to a point within the property where it can continue along a predetermined path toward a retention pond, city sewer, rain garden, or dry well.
 Most cities have ordinances regulating where these subgrade downspout pipes can emerge, so check your local building codes.

-3. Install a Rain Garden
+3. Install A Rain Garden

 Again, this may not solve the problem, but combined with other efforts, a rain garden will allow for a diverse planting opportunity and encourage water to trickle into our reservoirs preventing unnecessary runoff into our sewer systems.
-A rain garden is a great solution if you have an existing low spot on your property and water relocation is not cost effective.
+Rain gardens are perfect for a Chicago landscape if you have an existing low spot on your property and water relocation is not cost-effective.

-4. Create a Swale
+4. Create A Swale

 Most towns require a swale between properties when permitting new construction homes.
-This allows cities to manage water movement and direct water towards retention ponds or city drains.
+This allows cities to manage water movement and direct water toward retention ponds or city drains.
 If you live in an older home, built without modern grading plans many times we can redirect water away from the trouble area with a simple swale.

 5. French Drain

+Next on our list of backyard drainage solutions is a French drain.
 This is essentially a swale where collected water rests in the swale and can quickly trickle below the surface through a permeable gravel system.
 This method keeps water on your property and replenishes our aquafers.

-6. Install a Dry Well
+6. Install A Dry Well